Exercise For Metabolic Syndrome

 Stan Reents, PharmD

-If you combined elements of cardiovascular disease, diabetes, and obesity, you’d have a condition called “metabolic syndrome.”
+If you combined elements of poor cardiovascular health, diabetes, and obesity, you’d have a condition called “metabolic syndrome.”
 This is a serious medical condition that doesn't get enough attention.
-Metabolic syndrome is a precursor to diabetes and coronary artery disease.
+Metabolic syndrome is a precursor to coronary artery disease.

 - Obesity: waist circumference greater than 40 inches in men or greater than 35 inches in women